Frontline to flexibility: Paramedic careers that fit around you

 Paramedics are the backbone of urgent and emergency care.
 After years spent on the frontline, some paramedics might find themselves at a crossroads, where they might feel that the job they love does not necessarily offer balance and flexibility.

-On this International Paramedics Day, we are celebrating some of the incredible professionals working at Practice Plus Group who are thriving in their career as paramedics, whilst maintaining a healthy work-life balance.
+On this International Paramedics Day, we are celebrating Sophie, an incredible professional working at Practice Plus Group who is thriving in her career as a paramedic, whilst maintaining a healthy work-life balance.

 Sophie Everett, Lead Paramedic Practitioner at our Portsmouth Urgent Treatment Centre (UTC), transitioned from the ambulance service to a leadership role.
 She recalls: